SHsabbir25/GoogleAIAgentsIntensives/README.md

 ## Notes

-- Each day's folder contains a `notebook_template.ipynb` for hands-on experiments
+- Each day's folder contains a `Notebook template.ipynb` for hands-on experiments
-- Use `concepts.md` to document key learnings and insights
+- Use `Concepts.md` to document key learnings and insights
-- The `Resources/` folder is for additional materials and references
-- The `Notes/` folder is for general course notes and reflections
+- The `Taking Notes/` folder is for general course notes and reflections

 ---

-**Course Dates:** November 10–14
+**Course Duration :** November 10–14
-**Last Updated:** November 2024